xfold/Photo-Geo-Tagging/README.md

     Parameters:
     -----------
+    - path : str
-    - path (str): the directory path containing images to be mapped
+        the directory path containing images to be mapped
+    - output_image_path : str
-    - output_image_path (str): the directory path where the mapped images will be saved
+        the directory path where the mapped images will be saved
-    - name_filters_l (list of str, optional): a list of filename extensions to filter by, defaults to ['.jpg', '.jpeg']
+    - name_filters_l : list of str, optional
+        a list of filename extensions to filter by, defaults to ['.jpg', '.jpeg']
+    - location_mapping_csv : str, optional
-    - location_mapping_csv (str, optional): the path to a CSV file containing location mapping data, defaults to "location_mapping.csv"
+        the path to a CSV file containing location mapping data, defaults to "location_mapping.csv"

     Returns:
     -----------